anhtaynguyen/anhtaynguyen.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Mechanical Engineering at Northwestern University, advised by Prof. Zdeněk P. Bažant.
+I expect to graduate by Spring 2027 and is actively looking for a postdoctoral position.

 My research focuses on fracture mechanics, poromechanics, and multiphysics modeling of quasi-brittle geomaterials for subsurface energy systems.
 I develop theoretical, computational, and experimental methods to study crack propagation, hydraulic fracture branching, permeability measurement, and chemo-hydro-mechanical processes in rocks.

 My current work focuses on poromechanical modeling of hydraulic fracture branching in rocks with pre-existing weak layers and crack-parallel stress effects.

+Outside work, I am a classical pianist and an avid soccer fan.
+Feel free to check out my youtube channel for my artwork!

 ## Research interests